ccoff/ccoff.github.io/content/2023-03-07_binary-patching.md

 ## Static analysis

 Static analysis involves examining the disassembled executable without running it.
-First I determined what exactly I was dealing with:
+First I determined what I was dealing with:

 ```text
 chris@host:~$ file /usr/local/bin/wxtoimg
 /usr/local/bin/wxtoimg: ELF 32-bit LSB executable, Intel 80386, version 1 (SYSV), dynamically linked, interpreter /lib/ld-linux.so.2, for GNU/Linux 2.2.5, stripped
 ```

 It was a 32-bit executable.
 I was happy about that, because at the assembly code level I've worked almost entirely in the 16- and 32-bit space --  64-bit not so much.
-(Back in the late 90's/early 00's, to put food on the table I worked on 16-bit DOS and 32-bit Linux embedded telecom products.)
+(Several years ago, to put food on the table I worked on 16-bit DOS and 32-bit Linux embedded telecom products.)

 To do static analysis you need a good disassembler, and in my case, one that also ran on Linux and handled [ELF executables](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format).
 In the last few years a new player has arrived on the software reverse engineering scene courtesy of the NSA (yes, *that* NSA): [Ghidra](https://ghidra-sre.org).
 I had never used Ghidra before, but it looked promising with lots of useful features.
 And unlike other comparable programs costing hundreds of dollars, it was free.

-I loaded up wxtoimg in Ghidra, which took a few minutes to disassemble and analyze its code.
+I loaded up wxtoimg in Ghidra, which then took a few minutes to disassemble and analyze its code.
 The Code Browser gave me a list of disassembled functions, a memory map showing the program sections (**.text**, etc), and other useful goodies.

 Having located the **send()** function, I worked up the call tree, hoping to find where the "celestrak.com" string came from.
 I made it up one or two levels, but then the trail stopped.
 When I looked for references to the next function, Ghidra couldn't find anything.
 This wasn't too surprising; the disassembler does the best it can to make sense of the raw binary code, but it's not perfect, and some things can only be determined at runtime.